 Also keep in mind that our taste buds change over time so even if you don’t like one or the other today, you might like it at some point in the future.
 Another thing that coffee and tea drinkers both have recognized is that a taste tolerance can build over time.
 Many people start drinking coffee or tea for the caffeine but don’t particularly love the flavors at first.
 But over time, it can grow on you.

-Coffee vs Tea: Which is Better for the Planet?
+Which One is Better for the Planet?

 If you want to be eco-conscious with your caffeine beverage choices, then you might be asking which one of these is better for the environment.
 Many people who enjoy coffee or tea are not thinking of the impact that cup is having on the environment.
 However, if you’re one who focuses on sustainability and making a healthier planet earth for us all to live on, then you may want to know which is better for the planet.